khadija-ashraf/LeetCodePopular/src/a/corepatterns/backtrack/README.md

 }
 ```
 # All Possbile Subsets
 Backtrack101 is almost the [Leetcode 78.
 Subsets](https://leetcode.com/problems/subsets/description/) with only change in the return type.
-Leetcode asks to return the list of subsets that we generated aong the way.
+Leetcode asks to return the list of subsets that we generated along the way.
 For collecting all the subsets we can keep a list of lists.
 Below is the comparison of Backtrack101 (on the left) implementation with Leetcode 78 (on the right).

 <img width="1418" alt="backtrack101" src="https://github.com/user-attachments/assets/168b56b9-d82b-4591-88fc-bb32fe21237d" />